Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 pacifist anti-war outpourings during the war days.

 1942-43 Visits places of natural beauty.
-Goes to the Mojave desert with
+Goes to the Mojave desert

-his friends, the Huxleys.
+friends, the Huxleys.
 At Huxley's urging, begins to write down

 his ideas/thoughts.
 (These writings were later to be published in